 Transportation management, at its core, is inherently a network-based business process.
 It involves an ecosystem of parties— a community of shippers, carriers, consignees, brokers, and others who need to communicate and collaborate with each other in order to transport products and utilize assets and labor as efficiently as possible.

 A fully connected, always available system that ensures visibility and transparency drives carrier, broker, 3PL and shipper collaboration.
 Without it, effectively managing transportation operations, and consistently meeting the expectations of customers and partners, becomes difficult at best.

 Discover How Trimble Can Help You Make the Move to the Cloud

-Leveraging TMS technology in a hosted environment to dynamically plan and execute operations collaboratively has been essential during the COVID-19 crisis.
-More importantly, it will be key to the successful use of supply chains for resupplying consumer and business goods, and for manufacturing operations that depend on effective, efficient and productive freight and operations capabilities.
+Leveraging TMS SaaS technology will be key to the successful use of supply chains for resupplying consumer and business goods, and for manufacturing operations that depend on effective, efficient and productive freight and operations capabilities.

 Find out how Trimble Transportation can help you harness the power of SaaS to increase collaboration, connectivity and productivity.
 Contact us.